-ECINADS-D2.3: Efficiency of two-level Schwarz Algorithm for in compressible and compressible flows
+Ecinads-D3.3: Efficiency of three-level Schwarz Algorithm

 H. Alcin, O. Allain, B. Koobus, A. Dervieux

 Abstract The use of volume-agglomeration for introducing one or several levels of coarse grids in an Additive Schwarz multi-domain algorithm is revisited.
 The purpose is to build an algorithm applicable to elliptic and convective models.
 The sub-domain solver is ILU.
 We rely on algebraic coupling between the coarse grid and the Schwarz preconditioner.
 The Deflation Method (DM) and the Balancing Domain Decomposition (BDD) Method are experimented for a coarse grid as well as domain-by-domain coarse gridding.
 Standard coarse grids are built with the characteristic functions of the sub-domains.
 We also consider the building of a set of smooth basis functions (analog to smoothed-aggregation methods).
 The test problem is the Poisson problem with a discontinuous coefficient.
 The two options are compared for the standpoint of coarse-grid consistency and for the gain in scability of the global Schwarz iteration.